Tiggerito/WebSiteAdvantage.KeePass.Firefox/README.md

 **Unfortunately I am no longer able to provide support for this tool.**

+This tool supports more browsers and is supperted: https://github.com/JanisEst/KeePassBrowserImporter

 ## What is the Firefox to KeePass Importer?
 It's a free way to import passwords exported from a Firefox Web Browser into KeePass .
 It should also work with Thunderbird , Flock and Songbird !